Stamp Duty update

-As you may have seen in the news this week, the government has temporarily extended the 'nil rate' of Stamp Duty Land Tax on homes up to the value of £500,000 until 31 March 2021 .
+Time is running out to make use of the temporarily extended 'nil rate' of Stamp Duty Land Tax on homes up to the value of £500,000.

-This measure, announced as part of a 'plan for jobs' designed help kick-start the economy following the Coronavirus imposed lockdown could save first-time buyers up to £10,000 and second steppers and other home buyers as much as £15,000, making the cost of buying a home more affordable.
+This measure, announced as part of a 'plan for jobs' designed help kick-start the economy from the Coronavirus imposed lockdowns could save first-time buyers up to £10,000 and second steppers and other home buyers as much as £15,000, making the cost of buying a home more affordable.

 Across the housing supply chain, this measure will help stimulate activity, supporting jobs and, for housing associations such as Notting Hill Genesis who use sales income to fund the provision of much needed affordable housing, this short-term measure is also likely to have a positive impact on our ability to meet our social purpose.